 If you orthodontic wire or a retainer brake and is poking your cheek, gums or tongue, push the wire into a more comfortable position.
 Do not cut the wire, as you may accidentally swallow it.
 Schedule your emergency dental appointment with us or your orthodontics office for a quick fix.

-Abscesses are dental infections that occur near the tooth root or between the teeth and gums.
+Abscesses are dental infections that occur near the tooth root (causing a root canal infection) or between the teeth and gums.
 Abscesses may cause damage to the gum tissue and surrounding teeth.
 The infection can also spread to other parts of the body if left untreated.
 If you notice a painful pimple-like swelling on gums.
 Check our office hours here and schedule your appointment to see our dentist, and in the meantime to help with your pain try this solution (1/2 teaspoon of salt in a glass of warm water).
 Rinse several times a day.
 Learn about other issues such as gum disease.

 Sometimes injuries occur to soft tissues such as cheeks, tongue, gums and lips.
 Those injuries usually result in bleeding, so to control that bleeding follow these steps: